 First up is the meat.
 The exact meats you use here are up to you.
 I like to have a variety on hand for people to pick and choose, and I usually have a salami, some pepperoni, and at least one of soppressata, coppa, or prosciutto.
 Also, some lean ham or turkey makes a nice addition if you want more meat without the extra calories of cured sausages.

 Then choose a bread.
 Two great choices for bread are to use either ciabatta rolls or a sliced rustic loaf.
 Whatever you use, you want a hearty bread which isn’t too sweet or too sour, since either will tend to take over the flavors.

 Next up is the cheese!
-Since this is an Italian panini, I’ve stuck with Italian cheeses.
+Since this is an Italian panini, I’ve stuck with regional cheeses.
 Salami and provolone is a classic pairing and my personal favorite.
 My husband prefers fontina.
 And you could also use a nice, fresh mozzarella!
 Just stick with a softer cheese and shred it for optimal melting.

 Spicy panini = hot peppers.
 You can use anything from a mild banana pepper or cherry pepper to jalapeno peppers to whatever jarred or fresh hot peppers which tickle your fancy.